cgwire/awesome-cg-vfx-pipeline/README.md

 * [Synfig](https://www.synfig.org/) - 2D animation software
 * [TexGraph](https://galloscript.itch.io/texgraph) - A procedural texture creation tool that let you create textures by connecting nodes in a graph
 * [The Gimp](https://www.gimp.org) - A cross-platform image editor
+* [Allusion](https://allusion-app.github.io) - Allusion is a tool to help you organize your **Visual Library**.
+I'ts a complementary tool to PureRef or another Board tool, like [PureRef](https://www.pureref.com/) or [Kuadro](http://www.kruelgames.com/tools/kuadro/) - no open source software.

 ### 3D